-The USAID-funded Peace through Development (PDEV) project in Chad and Niger works to improve local governance in target communities; empower at-risk youth to become active participants in their communities and the economy; and render superfluous ideologies that promote intolerance and violence.
+The USAID-funded Peace through Development II (PDEV II) project in Chad, Niger, and Burkina Faso works to improve local governance in target communities; empower at-risk youth to become active participants in their communities and the economy; and render superfluous ideologies that promote intolerance and violence.
 To this end, the carefully planned radio series and complementary media support activities designed and implemented by Equal Access spur dialogue on topics relevant to local communities; play a role in influencing social norms; forge connections between communities; and inspire positive action.

 Equal Access’ staff of local media professionals create informative and entertaining radio programs and carry out community outreach activities based on proven methodologies practiced and refined over the past 10 years in Equal Access’ other international projects.
 The teams hold Stakeholder Workshops to gather important input for the radio programs, and Content Advisory Groups meet monthly to discuss and provide technical expertise for upcoming episodes.
 These meetings ensure the content of our programming is technically accurate and culturally appropriate as well as entertaining and engaging.
 In addition, Listening Clubs gather together thousands of listeners to share views on program messages amongst peers, and Community Reporters contribute to the series content and the presence of the program in the community.